 Examples of conduct of moral turpitude may include but are not limited to: unwelcome sexual advances or communications, failure to repay debts, bankruptcy, physical harm, mischief or abuse, theft, and interference with family relationships.

-The Company will give 30 day’s advance notice to any Enroller or Sponsor whose Organization is being moved or realigned.
+The Company will give thirty (30) days advance notice to any Enroller or Sponsor whose Organization is being moved or realigned.